 Writing Workshop is funded by the university for materials related to courses and academic research.
 Writing Workshop faculty consultants can help with any writing or multimodal/digital media project that pertains to your academic and/or research pursuits as a graduate student, including course assignments, dissertation chapters, conference papers, articles, grant proposals, and fellowship applications.
 (Note: There is a two-appointment maximum for any given grant or fellowship application.)

 Please note that your instructor cannot require you to visit Writing Workshop and consultants cannot sign anything or otherwise provide evidence of your visit.
 If you come see us, we want it to be your choice, and we know from research and experience that writing consultation works best when you genuinely want to talk to us.

 If you’re working on a collaborative or group project, we need 50% or more of the group to be present for the consultation, so that your visit is also part of the collaboration.

 Check with us or your instructor before bringing in a take-home exam.
 Consultants cannot help you with take-home exams unless the instructor has given Sweetland written permission to provide assistance.
 Sweetland needs to receive the permission, by email to email@example.com, at least 24 hours before your scheduled appointment.
 Thanks for helping us respect university standards for academic integrity.

 Scheduling your appointment

 Writing Workshop Appointment and Scheduling Limits

-Graduate students may schedule one 30 or 60-minute appointment per week, with a limit of seven visits in a full term (four in a half term), including walk-ins.
+You may schedule two 30-minute or one 60-minute appointment per week, with a limit of seven hours per full term (four hours per half term), including walk-ins.
 There is a two appointment maximum for grant proposals or fellowship applications support.
 These limits allow us to meet with as many students as we can each term.
 Appointments can be scheduled up to seven calendar days in advance.

 1. Visit Sweetland’s Writing Workshop scheduling website.